Bambiraptor, named after the famous Disney character. (Image)

 Can you guess who this raptor is named after?
 That's right Subotai, the archer in Conan the Barbarian movie.
-Actually, it's probably named after the Genghis Khan strategist and general Subotai, but I like the first
+Actually, it's probably named after the Genghis Khan strategist and general Subotai, but I like the first one better.

 Mick Jagger got a lot of love, and so did another Rolling Stones musician Keith Richards.
 Like Mick's, his namesake is also a trilobite.
 And oh, did you guess that Adrain and Edgecombe named this species?

 Qantassaurus [wiki] was named after the Australian airline company Qantas, who helped transport the fossil.

 No, not old and obsolete gizmos and technology - technosaurus was a plant-eating dinosaur named in honor of Texas Tech University.

 Poor Spielberg, he couldn't catch a break when it comes to dino names.
 A raptor was discovered the week his movie Jurassic Park opened, so it was informally named after him.
 However, because in a rush to name the skeleton, the scientists didn't describe it properly so it was reassigned the name U. ostrommaysorum.
 It's a good thing that Steven's a bazillionaire and could drown his sorrow in lots and lots of money.